FAQ on School Direction, Vision, Mission, Strategies and Goals

 In Springdale Primary School, we aim to nurture the whole child, having the security (through creating a safe and nurturing environment for growth), self-worth (building identity and acceptance, undergirded by love) and significance (having a sense of purpose to serve) to face the future.

 While being grounded in literacy and numeracy skills for academic excellence, Springdalites will learn to analyse and solve problems, collaborate, persevere, take calculated risks and learn from failure.
 To encourage and develop these skills, they must be motivated intrinsically through the shared responsibility of the home-school-community partnership where the interest of the child takes centre stage.
-Springdalites will understand the importance of teamwork and their significance of being part of a bigger community.
+Springdalites will understand the importance of teamwork and their significance of being part of a larger community.
 They will learn to serve the community as the community supports them through their open doors.

 Q What are our strategic approaches in our core business of teaching and learning?